mozilla-services/autograph/signer/contentsignature/README.rst

 As we rapidly increase the number of services that send configuration data to Firefox agents, we also increase the probability of a service being compromised to serve fraudulent data to our users.
-Content Signature implements signing protocol to protect the information sent from backend services to Firefox user-agents.
+Content Signature implements a signing protocol to protect the information sent from backend services to Firefox user-agents.

-Content signature adds an extra layer to the ones already provided by TLS and certificates pinning.
+Content signature adds a layer to TLS and certificate pinning.
 As we grow our service infrastructure, the risk of a vulnerability on our public endpoints increases, and an attacker could exploit a vulnerability to serve bad data from trusted sites directly.
 TLS with certificate pinning prevents bad actors from creating fraudulent Firefox services, but does not reduce the impact a break-in would have on our users.
 Content signature provides this extra layer.

-Finally, content signature helps us use Content Delivery Network (CDN) without worrying that a compromise would end-up serving bad data to our users.
+Finally, content signature helps us use Content Delivery Networks (CDN) without worrying that a compromise would end-up serving bad data to our users.
-Signing content at the source reduces the pressure off of the infrastructure and allows us to rely on vendors without worrying about data integrity.
+Signing content at the source reduces pressure on the infrastructure and allows us to rely on vendors without worrying about data integrity.

 Signature
 ---------

-Content signatures are computed on data and served to firefox either via a HTTP response header or through a separate signature field in the data being transported.
+Content signatures are computed on data and served to Firefox either via a HTTP response header or through a separate signature field in the data being transported.

 Content signature have three main components: a signature mode (**mode**), an